 - Independent variable (X): Explanatory variables that explain the dependent variable.
 (Income, education, etc)

-- Beta-coefficient: Weights reflecting the relationship between the explanatory and dependent variable.
+- Beta-coefficient: Weights that reflect the relationship between the explanatory and dependent variables.

 - Residual: The value not explained by the model